 R – Reading (books, poems, etc.)

 I confess that nudes tend to bore me.
 See one and you feel like you’ve seen them all.
 But fast forward… and I discovered the incredible Andreas H. Bitesnich‘s photography that is both euphoric and tasteful.

 Pulling away from the clutter and busyness of life, Bitesnich uses his subjects almost as a sculptor would mold clay.
 Any of his nudes collection could easily be used to define the meaning of Sexy.

 “To Bitesnich, the human body is a complete work of art, deserving of unceasing tribute and of being constantly rediscovered.” – Editorial review for: Nudes, 1998

 The Atonement Child was my first Francine Rivers’ book and I have returned time and time again to it.

-Andrew Lloyd Webber’s Aspects of Love has got to be my all-time favourite musical.
+Andrew Lloyd Webber’s Aspects of Love has got to be my all-time favorite musical.
 The beauty of the music caresses you like a silk scarf.
 The character of Jenny would be a dream to perform and has on multiple occasions been the inspiration for my writing.
-And lets not forget that this was when I fell in love with Michael Ball‘s hypnotic voice.
+And let us not forget that this was when I fell in love with Michael Ball‘s hypnotic voice.